bsprungkeyser/bsprungkeyser.github.io/index.md

 ---
 I am an incoming postdoctoral research fellow at Opportunity Insights at Harvard.
 My current research is in the fields of public economics and labor economics.
 I am a co-director at Policy Impacts.

-I received an PhD in Economics from Harvard in 2023, an MPhil in Economics from the University of Oxford in 2017, and an AB in Economics from Harvard in 2015.
+I received a PhD in Economics from Harvard in 2023, an MPhil in Economics from the University of Oxford in 2017, and an AB in Economics from Harvard in 2015.

 ## Working Papers
 {%- assign publications = site.data.working-%}